misasa/medusa_rest_client/README.md

 # machine_time_client

-Provide Ruby API via gem that interacts with MachineSentinel.
+Provide Ruby API via gem that interacts with Machinegazer.

 This is referred by [godigo](https://github.com/misasa/godigo "follow instruction").